EAMarcar/VoteSway/README.md

 The shiny app files are located in a sub directory of this repository: shiny_stuff.
 The application itself is composed of server.R and ui.R files.

 Two other files VoteSway_inout.csv and swaymod.rds are inputs to server.R.
-VoteSway_input contains servey data from Pew Research cited below.  swaymod.rds is an R file containing a Random Forest model used by the app.
+VoteSway_input contains survey data from Pew Research cited below.  swaymod.rds is an R file containing a Random Forest model used by the app.

 A www file is used for css for the application.